tkleszczewski/custom-react-env-setup/README.md

-# Custom react environment setup
+# Custom react environment

 ## This project is based on:

+- Webpack
 - React
 - Typescript
 - Jest